Haell39/JavaCore/README.md

-# Java_Pro
+# JavaTech
- For more proffessional and Academics works
+ For more Proffessional and Academics works